 Other disorders often cause a person to become addicted to drugs, either to relieve symptoms or as an escape.
-According to the University of Maryland Medical Center’s article on Biofeedback, Neurofeedback can be used to treat these common disorders that frequently coincide with addiction:
+According to the journal Applied Psychophysiology and Biofeedback, Neurofeedback can be used to treat these common disorders that frequently coincide with addiction:

 - anxiety and panic disorders

 - back pain

 - chronic pain

 - irritable bowel syndrome due to stress

 Other mental and physical disorders are treated with both neurofeedback and biofeedback.
 These disorders and their treatment depend on the exact condition and the reasons for the condition.
 It is impossible to list all of neurofeedback’s potential uses because many of them are still in the research and development stages.
 Many sources say that the ongoing research into neurofeedback will reveal more and more practical applications for the technology.Family is Forever.Get Help for Your Loved One.
 Call The 24Hr Addiction Hotline 800-654-0987

 Steps to Using Neurofeedback